 - 2 cups Pomegranate Juice chilled

-Making the simple syrup is optional depending on what kind of cranberry juice you purchase.
-Some store brands are sweeter than others and I generally skip it if I am using a cranberry juice combination.
-To make the simple syrup, in a small pot over medium heat, combine the sugar and water together.
-Heat until the sugar is completely dissolved.
+- Making the simple syrup is optional depending on what kind of cranberry juice you purchase.
+Some store brands are sweeter than others and I generally skip it if I am using a cranberry juice combination or cranberry cocktail.
+To make the simple syrup, in a small pot over low heat, combine the sugar, lemon juice, and water together.
+Whisk until the sugar is completely dissolved.
 Remove from heat and cool.

 - In a pitcher or punch bowl, combine the juices, vodka, triple sec, and simple syrup.
 Chill if necessary.
 For a non-alcoholic version, skip the Vodka and Triple Sec and squeeze 1 half of an orange into the juice mixture.

 - Top with ice and add fresh ginger ale just before serving.
 For non-alcoholic, double the ginger ale.

 - Garnish Options – All garnish options are for appearances only.
 Garnish a punch bowl with orange slices and whole cranberries.
 Pomegranate seeds do not float, so I add them over top of the ice with a sprig of rosemary in individual glasses.